aradzie/keybr.com/docs/translations_report.md

 # Catalan

-Translated: 401 messages, 3673 words
+Translated: 403 messages, 3685 words

-Untranslated: 32 messages, 1473 words
+Untranslated: 31 messages, 1470 words

 * *Errors*
 * *Accuracy*
 * *Explain charts*
 * *Hide explanations*
-* *No accuracy streaks.*
 * *The previous keys are also above the target speed*
 * *Generate lessons that reseble the specified programming lang...*
 * *Please provide some text in order to calculate the associate...*